Monocular Camera Mapping with Pose-Guided Optimization: Enhancing Marking-Level HD Map Accuracy: EXPERIMENTAL RESULTS

 \subsubsection{Quantitative Results}

-In this section, we quantitatively compare the maps generated by different methods.
-Here we use two quantitative indexes, namely Root Mean Squared Error (RMSE) of marking corners and Intersection over Union (IoU) of marking. \begin{itemize} \item[*] \textbf{RMSE Index:} Calculate the RMSE of the corners of all markings with ground truth.
-This is used to measure the corner accuracy of the map. \item[*] \textbf{IoU Index:} We calculate the bounding box of an area jointly determined by the marking ground truth and the corresponding generated marking.
-The area is rasterized with grids of size $0.1M\times0.1M$.
-Then we calculate the IoU of the number of grids occupied by the two markings.) \end{itemize}

-The RMSE index can show the accuracy of marking corners in the generated map.
-However, sometimes a relatively small RMSE can also be reached when the size and shape of the generated marking are quite different from the ground truth (because the corners of a marking are optimized separately).
-IoU index can avoid being affected by this situation.

-In our first test scenario, we obtain the accurate IPM matrix for the front and rear monocular cameras using the pre-calibration method described in Section. \ref{subsubsec: pre-cali}.
-The error comparison of generated map from different baselines is shown in Fig. \ref{fig: map_RMSE_error_gz_rear} \ref{fig: map_RMSE_error_gz_front} \ref{fig: map_RMSE_error_gz_fr}.
+In this section, we quantitatively compare the maps generated by different baselines using the RMSE as the index.
+Specifically, we calculate the RMSE of the corners of all markings with ground truth to evaluate the corner accuracy of the map.
+In our first test scenario, we obtain the accurate IPM matrix for the front and rear monocular cameras using the pre-calibration method described in Section \ref{subsubsec: pre-cali}.
+The error comparison of the generated maps from different baselines is shown in Fig. \ref{fig: map_RMSE_error_gz_rear} \ref{fig: map_RMSE_error_gz_front} \ref{fig: map_RMSE_error_gz_fr}.

 Due to the existence of calibration error, the accuracy of the IPM matrix calibrated for different cameras is different.
 Under different camera setups, our optimization method can reach similar accuracy to the CNI baseline, and the RMSE of the marking corners in the map is close to the centimeter level.
 Using the ONI method can achieve similar accuracy to the CNI shows that our method can obtain an IPM matrix with similar accuracy to the manual calibration while building the map.
 Thus, our method can replace the tedious process of manually calibrating the IPM matrix.